 Evolution, by the way, is how animals change over time.
 It doesn’t happen overnight; a bird didn’t suddenly hatch from a T Rex egg!
 Evolution can thousands – if not millions – of years, with countless tiny changes occurring over these immense timespans.

 What Makes a Dinosaur a Dinosaur?
 Dinosaur Characteristics

 Dinosaurs were a tremendously varied group of animals.
 Some dinosaurs were grazers, some were predators, some lived in herds, some had horns and some had armour, but despite all these differences, there were things that all dinosaurs had in common.

 Dinosaurs lived between 250 and 65 million years ago, from the early Triassic period to the end of the Cretaceous period.

 Dinosaurs were land animals, and (most) could not fly.

 (Pterosaurs, the famous ‘flying dinosaurs’, were not actually dinosaurs.
 Neither were ‘swimming dinosaurs’ such as mosasaurs.)

 Dinosaurs were reptiles, but not quite as we know them today.
-Whereas reptiles have little or no internal control over body temperature (i.e. they are ectothermic, or ‘cold-blooded’), dinosaurs are thought to have been endothermic, or ‘warm-blooded’.
+Whereas virtually all of today’s reptiles have little or no internal control over body temperature (i.e. they are ectothermic, or ‘cold-blooded’), there is evidence to suggest that some dinosaurs were endothermic, or ‘warm-blooded’.

 Dinosaurs’ legs were straight, and projected downwards from the body.
-This set dinosaurs apart from early reptiles and crocodiles, whose legs were bent and projected outwards.
+This set dinosaurs apart from early reptiles and crocodiles, whose legs projected outwards and were bent at the ‘knees’.